Journalism

 To work in journalism, students need professional experience.
 One of the solid benefits of Berkeley’s two-year program is our students’ unmatched opportunities to get hands-on experience both inside and outside the classroom—covering news and developing enterprise projects for their courses and for individual and group projects, and producing freelance work as reporters or interns for scores of media outlets in the Bay Area and nationally.

-Opportunities abound at local news operations, startups, network affiliates, and national news organizations—among them the New York Times and the Wall Street Journal, Reuters, Al Jazeera America, Bloomberg, and the Associated Press.
+Opportunities abound at local news operations, startups, network affiliates, and national news organizations—among them: The New York Times, The Wall Street Journal, Reuters, Al Jazeera America, Bloomberg News, and the Associated Press.

 Career Services

 Our students are well supported when the time comes to plan their moves to internships or jobs in the field.
-The J‑School maintains an extensive database of the best and newest internship and job opportunities drawn from industry newsletters, internet job listings, and contact lists in print, broadcast, and new media.
-We cull the most interesting prospects and distribute them to students in frequent email bulletins and a weekly internal newsletter.
-What’s more, individual faculty make it a point of pride to keep their own networks fresh and vibrant, and routinely link students to promising opportunities.
+The J‑School maintains an extensive database of the best and newest internship and job opportunities drawn from industry newsletters, internet job listings, and contact lists in print, video, audio, and new media.
+We curate the most interesting prospects and distribute them to students in frequent email bulletins and a weekly internal newsletter.

 Most importantly, we work one-on-one with students.
-Students fill out questionnaires and meet regularly with our career services director to discuss their aspirations and changing interests, and to develop a strategy to achieve those objectives through freelancing, part-time school year internships, full-time summer internships between the first and second years of the program and finally, a rewarding job—or a demanding startup opportunity—in the the media workforce.
+Students fill out questionnaires and meet regularly with our career services director to discuss their aspirations and changing interests, and to develop a strategy to achieve those objectives through freelancing, part-time school year internships, full-time summer internships between the first and second years of the program and finally, a rewarding job in the media workforce.b

 Our commitment to students doesn’t end at graduation.
-We are now developing a comprehensive career resources program for students and alumni so that we can provide long-term alumni career services.
+We have a comprehensive career resources program for students and alumni so that we can provide long-term alumni career services.
 At the same time, we value and cultivate relationships with graduates who can serve as mentors and contacts for our students.

 More information can be found on our website.